best-practice-and-impact/ons-spark/ons-spark/spark-functions/sampling.md

 ````
 #### Partitioning

-The number of partitions will remain the same when sampling, even though the DataFrame will be smaller.
-If you are taking a small fraction of the data then your DataFrame may have too many partitions.
-You can use [`.coalesce()`](https://spark.apache.org/docs/latest/api/python/reference/pyspark.sql/api/pyspark.sql.DataFrame.coalesce.html) in PySpark or [`sdf_coalesce()`](https://spark.rstudio.com/packages/sparklyr/latest/reference/sdf_coalesce.html) in sparklyr to reduce the number of partitions, e.g. if your original DF had $200$ partitions and you take a $10\%$ sample, you can reduce the number of partitions to $20$ with `df.sample(fraction=0.1).coalesce(20)`.
+Even though your sample DF will be smaller than the original DF the number of partitions will remain the same.
+For example, by default your original DF will have 200 partitions, but your sample DF may only be a 10 % fraction of the original DF and therefore does not need to be partitioned in 200 parts.
+Too many partitions can be expensive for Spark as it causes excessive overhead for managing smaller tasks; please see our page on partitions for more information.

+To reduce the number of partitions in your sample you can use .coalesce() in PySpark or sdf_coalesce() in SparklyR.
+An example of reducing partitions to 20 in PySpark is given here: `df.sample(fraction=0.1).coalesce(20)`.

 #### Sampling consistently by filtering the data